-Kitty is one of four Senior Fellows and Friends who co-authored the 2017 ebook, Boundary Spanning in Practice: Broadening the Conversation.
+Kitty recruited and partnered with three other Senior Fellows and Friends who co-authored the 2017 ebook, Boundary Spanning in Practice: Broadening the Conversation.
 Her chapters are entitled, “Boundary Spanning as an Antidote for Boiling Frog Syndrome” and “Workforce Isolation and Agility Are Incompatible.”

-My 17-minute presentation begins at 33:05 after Alex Tremble presents.
+American Society for Public Administration webinar: Building a Strong Professional Network – My 17-minute presentation begins at 33:05 after Alex Tremble presents.
 Q&A follows.
-ASPA membership has many benefits; see http://aspanet.org/ to find out more.
+ASPA membership has many benefits!
+See http://aspanet.org/ to find out more.

 Art, Fear, and Leadership Development

 On the relationship between commitment, risk, and the ability to create.

 Read more (PDF)

 Intersection of Hierarchy and Network: a practitioner panel

 Social Strategist and Community Manager Badges conferred by The Community Roundtable & the Word of Mouth Marketing Association (WOMMA), 2012

 Four New Models of Networked Leadership Development